jiesutd/NCRFpp/README.md

 In decoding status:
 `python main.py --config demo.decode.config`

 The configuration file controls the network structure, I/O, training setting and hyperparameters.
-Details are list here:
+Details configurations are list [here](readme/Configuration.md).

-(to be filled)
+NCRF++ is designed in three layers: character sequence layer; word sequence layer and inference layer.
+By using the configuration file, most of the state-of-the-art models can be easily replicated without coding.
+On the other hand, users can extend each layer by designing their own modules (for example, they may want to design their own neural structures other than CNN/LSTM/GRU).
+Our layer-wised design makes the module extension convenient, the instruction of module extension can be found [here](readme/Extension.md).

 2.Performance
 =========